zalando/zalando-howto-open-source/README.md

 Licensing
 ------------------------------------------------------------
-To allow the most broad usage of our source code, and to keep open sourcing easy and safe for our developers, we only use [the MIT license](https://opensource.org/licenses/MIT).
-MIT is succinct and straightforward, and also allows for easy use in closed-source projects.
+To allow the most broad usage of our source code, and to keep open-sourcing easy and safe, we use [the MIT license](https://opensource.org/licenses/MIT).
+MIT is succinct, straightforward, and easy use in closed-source projects.

 To reiterate: You must apply the MIT license to all newly created open-source projects.
 If you fork other (external) projects or contribute to them, keep the original license.

 **If Open-Sourcing a Library**: consider using a weak copyleft license that won’t restrict the software that uses it to the same license; will allow usage in closed source software; and will potentially increase the number of users and contributors.

 Please do not use any other license without a very compelling reason.
 Licensing questions?
-Ask the Open Source Guild or see our TechWiki page for the link to more detailed information about licensing.
+Ask the Open Source Guild or see our TechWiki page (internal doc) for the link to more detailed information about licensing.

 If your team uses an external project whose license is not Zalando-recommended, you can can use GPL code — but only internally.
 Be sure it's a version of the GPL that continues to allow for the ASP loophole.
 AGPL and versions of the GPL with additional restrictions won't work.